To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

-Bringing home an adult dog is a particularly large undertaking for any family.
-Whether this is your first or fiftieth dog coming into your home, there are a few things which you should always keep in mind.
-The challenges of bringing home an older dog are significantly different to the challenges of bringing home a new puppy.
-While one is not easier nor more difficult than the other, there are challenges that you should be prepared to handle before bringing an older dog home.
+Bringing home an adult dog is an unusually large undertaking for any family.
+Whether this is your first or fiftieth dog coming into your home, there are a few things that you should always keep in mind.
 A unique and unexpected challenge that we often see in rescue cases is the necessity of house training an older dog.

 Many families choose to bring an adult dog into their home after deciding to adopt a family pet and realizing that they were just not cut out for puppyhood.
 Many animal shelters and rescue organizations are overflowing with adult dogs that offer a few perks that do not come with new puppies.
-Not only are you saving an older animals life but you may also be fortunate enough to skip a few steps in the training process when you decide to bring home a fully grown dog rather than a puppy.
-Many full grown dogs come into your home house trained and crate trained and some have even been taught their basic obedience commands.
-Many rescue organizations make the extra effort to ensure that their older dogs are trained with basic commands because they understand that this makes them more desirable for families and give their older dogs a chance at finding a home.
+Not only are you saving an older animal’s life, but you may also be fortunate enough to skip a few steps in the training process.

-While there are perks in bringing home an adult dog, there are some aspects which may need to be addressed with your new dog, primarily: house training, crate training, basic obedience, fear issues, dominance issues, health concerns and bonding.
+While there are perks with an adult dog, there are some aspects that may need to be addressed, including house training, crate training, basic obedience, fear issues, dominance issues, health concerns, and bonding.

-House training may or may not be an issue that arises when you bring home your adult dog.
-Some older dogs come from homes where their owners became too elderly or sick to care for the dog anymore, and in most cases, these dogs come to you already house trained and require very little to brush up on this skill (generally just a few lessons in where the front/back door is).
-But this is not the case with all – house training an older dog may be a necessity so be sure to ask lots of questions before adoption if this is a concern for you.
+House training may be an issue that arises when you bring home your adult dog.
+For example, some older dogs come from homes where their owners were unable to care for the dog properly anymore.
+However, most adult dogs will come to you already house trained, requiring very little training to brush up on this skill (generally just a few lessons on where the front/back door is).
+But this is not the case with all.
+House training an older dog may be a necessity, so be sure to ask lots of questions before adoption if this is a concern for you.

 Recognizing Your Dog